fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 Now we can push our first repository version and then start configuring our `AWS CodePipeline`.

 # Configuring and building the AWS CodePipeline
-In a way very similar to what we have done in the [previous post](/deploy-net-6-blazor-webassembly-aws-elastic-beanstalk/),

-With _CodePipeline_, you can create your build pipeline on AWS, pull source code from GitHub, and deploy all artifacts to _Elastic Beanstalk_.
-Now go to _CodePipeline_ and click the _Create Pipeline_ button:
+In a very similar way to what we have done in the [previous post](/deploy-net-6-blazor-webassembly-aws-elastic-beanstalk/), we are going to create our _AWS CodePipeline_ to build and publish the .NET AWS Lambda function and publish.
+The _AWS CodePipeline_ will pull the source code from GitHub and pass the artifact to the build server.
+So, first of all, we need to go to _CodePipeline_ and click the _Create Pipeline_ button:

 <p align="center">
   <img src="/assets/img/blazoraws_pipeline_1.png" alt="Create the pipeline">